swissmanu/rxjs-debugging-for-vscode/README.md

 ## Contributing

-"RxJS Debugger for Visual Studio Code" welcomes any type of contribution! ❤️ Have a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for further details.
+"RxJS Debugging for Visual Studio Code" welcomes any type of contribution! ❤️ Have a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for further details.

 ## Playground